sysadminmike/couch-to-postgres/README.md

 By adding a few some extra bits allows not only for SELECT queries on the data but also UPDATE/INSERTS/(DELETES todo) on your couchdb docs within Postgres.
 It is also possible to use your couch views as tables.

-Basically it allows postgres to use couchdb as it datastore - sort of like a Foreign Data Wrapper https://wiki.postgresql.org/wiki/Foreign_data_wrappers eg couchdb_fdw - but has a near realtime copy of records in postgres.
+Basically it allows postgres to use couchdb as its datastore - sort of like a Foreign Data Wrapper https://wiki.postgresql.org/wiki/Foreign_data_wrappers eg couchdb_fdw - but has a near realtime copy of records in postgres.

 For example: